movementbuff/offthegridgame/README.md

 **Updated 17th Oct 2024: Changed DLSS Mode value to "6" as the recent patch has changed the definition of the values.**

-**Updated 16th Oct 2024: Fixed broken UI on compass and potentially paralyser effect**
+**Updated 16th Oct 2024: Fixed broken UI on compass and potentially paralyser effect** Redownload "DeviceProfiles.ini" to update

 # Movementbuff's Competitive Config for Off The Grid with Video Tutorial
 Follow along here with the Video Tutorial! https://youtu.be/OZDg6I79BQc